bear-rsg/social-bodies/README.md

 This project is a Django-based website created by the Research Software Group.
 This is our template for all new Django projects.
 When you make a project please mention (in a git commit?) which version of the template project you used - E.g. "Based on django-template commit 8asde872"

+## Using this as a template to start up a new project

+* Fork this template project (just click "fork" in GitLab)
+* Change the places it talks about being a template project into your own project (e.g. name) and send a merge request

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.